Power Automate: SharePoint OData Filter Queries for DateTime & utcNow() [Examples]

 Bonus: Why SharePoint Handles Timezone Conversions So Well

-With the site timezone set to Japan:
+1. With the Site Timezone set to Japan (JST):

-When we change the timezone to UTC:
+3. If we change the Site Timezone to UTC:

-The time shifts back exactly 9 hours:
+4. The item’s display time shifts back exactly 9 hours:

 Copied title and URL